stfalcon-studio/stfalcon-vuex-loading-plugin/README.md

 # vuex-loading-plugin

 The plugin which including to your modules `loading logic`.
 When you will handle any actions you triggering `loading` mutation.
-When actions will be done `loading flag` came back to false
+When actions will be done `loading flag` came back to false.
+Basically, this plugin indicates async actions for you.
+_Note_: This plugin also make a patch of dispatch method of the vuex, since in original implementation if action fails, then `after` subscribtion is not called.
+The patch fixed this thing.

 ### Prerequisites

-This library requires vue as a peer dependency.
+This library requires vue and vuex as a peer dependency.

 ## Installing